By Sajjad Shaukat, PAK VT

-It is noteworthy that United Nations’ Special Representative for Afghanistan Deborah Lyons had warned in November last year that Afghanistan was “on the brink of a humanitarian catastrophe” with nearly 60 per cent of its population expected to face extreme level of hunger.
+It is noteworthy that United Nations’ Special Representative for Afghanistan Deborah Lyons had warned in November last year that Afghanistan was “on the brink of a humanitarian catastrophe” with nearly 60 percent of its population expected to face extreme levels of hunger.

-The then Prime Minister Imran Khan on November 23, 2021 had ordered immediate shipment of in-kind humanitarian assistance of worth Rs.5bn to Afghanistan, which comprised food commodities, including 50,000 MT of wheat, emergency medical supplies, winter shelters and other supplies besides allowing transportation of Indian food assistance for that war-torn country through Pakistan.
+Then Prime Minister Imran Khan on November 23, 2021, had ordered immediate shipment of in-kind humanitarian assistance of worth Rs.5bn to Afghanistan, which comprised food commodities, including 50,000 MT of wheat, emergency medical supplies, winter shelters, and other supplies besides allowing the transportation of Indian food assistance for that war-torn country through Pakistan.